 Before gaining access to account information, each individual is authenticated by a personal Access ID and Password.
 No one else will be able to access your accounts, because your password is known only to you.
 You will personally select your own 8 - 14 digit alphanumeric case-sensitive password.
 Our system supports strong passwords, meaning your password should contain at least one number, upper case letter, lower case letter, and special character.
 This kind of password is extremely hard to guess by identity thieves or by the software they use to help break password security.

 Do not share your password with anyone, including friends and family members.
 Each family member may have their own online banking account with their own Access ID and password.
 Also, do not allow your browser to remember your password for online banking.
 This could expose your account if someone gains access to your computer.
 There is more information on password security available in the resource center.

 Something You Have

-Device Print is a security program used by the Home Bank online banking website to positively identify you before granting access.
+Device Print is a security program used by the Home Bank online banking website to positively identify you before allowing access.
 When you register your computer at login, Device Print collects information about your computer such as IP address, CPU model, operating system, and browser version.
 When you log in again, Device Print checks whether you are using a previously registered computer.
 If your computer has not been previously registered, you will be required to undergo an authentication challenge before gaining access to your bank accounts.

 Commercial Banking Security

 Additional security measures are offered for commercial banking to protect accounts subject to inherently more vulnerable transactions such as wire transfer and ACH.
 While the security measures introduce minor inconveniences for authorized users, they provide effective road blocks for would-be thieves.

 Authentication tokens are devices that are issued by Home Bank to individual online banking users.
 These devices produce a one-time passcode, that when combined with the user's personal password, provides the best available authentication security that readily available technology will allow.